Diversity

 Because many of my formative years were spent below the poverty line I am particularly sensitive to the issue of students feeling alienated or under-prepared.
 My parents suffered two economic depressions in Mexico before they moved to this country.
 It wasn’t until I was in middle school that my father was able to earn more than minimum wage and we were able to afford a house with multiple bedrooms.
 I never would have considered this an important part of my upbringing until I came to Duke and found my perspective heavily underrepresented.
 I have never had a Latino professor, which seems absurd since I did my undergraduate work in a town with a population that was 56.8% Hispanic.
 This isn’t a trivial point– I never considered graduate school until a close friend of mine began applying to schools and actively encouraged me to do so as well.
 I didn’t consider a career in academia until after I graduated, largely because, aside from one professor who had been raised New Mexico, I never identified with any of my instructors.

 There are things we can all do to help.
 For instance, in each of my classes I’ve incorporated at least a quarter of the readings from female philosophers.
 I’ve also included philosophers I know are from minority backgrounds and from other disciplines or countries.
 In the classroom, I am careful to be particularly encouraging to students that would fall silent in typical classes.
 I break up the learning dynamic regularly.
-If a student is too shy to contribute in a large group, I occasionally make my classes split up into smaller groups to alleviate the pressure.
-I never ask questions with determinate answers, so students never feel pressured.
+My classes always break up into smaller groups to allow all students to participate with less pressure.
+I never ask questions with determinate answers, so students never feel like there is a “gotcha” waiting to happen.
 Each of my questions, instead, varies between practical questions to highly theoretical ones– allowing for input from every walk of life.

 I’m sure there’s much more I can do.
 For example, I used to advocate classes that relied on all and only primary sources.
 But one year in an intro class, I had a student from Peru and a student from Colombia who were probably the most engaged, motivated students I’ve ever had.
 They struggled with the reading all semester until I finally understood that the readings I was assigning (Hume, Mill, Kant, etc.) were actively impeding my students’ ability to learn the material.
 So now, in the hopes of having readings that augment– rather than detract from– my class activities, I assign textbooks in my intro classes.
 I care about getting them to think critically, and that is more likely to happen if they can understand the reading.
 The moral of the story is that the job is never done.
 I thought my class was as inclusive as it could have been, but I never thought to imagine what it must like the perspective of English as second language student, which is bewildering, because at some point, English was second language.
 So now I strive to keep an open mind and see how my approach can be improved.
 Even with constant vigilance, unjust systems can slip by attention, but it doesn’t hurt to try.